UNCSOG/sog-foundation/wp-content/themes/sog-foundation-parent/README.md

 - Prerequisites: [Node.js](https://nodejs.org) (NPM) needs to be installed on your system
 - Open the **Project directory** `/` in Terminal and install the required Node.js dependencies: gulp, webpack, Sass-Compiler, Autoprefixer, etc.
+- CD down to this theme then run the following commands:
 - `$ npm install`
 - Run the **`watch`** script
 - `$ npm run watch`